-What are possible side effects of the Implant?
+Possible side effects of the Implant:

 • Nausea (feeling sick to your stomach) — usually clears up in 2 or 3 months

-• Sore breasts — usually clears up in 2 or 3 months
+• Sore breasts — usually

 • Weight gain

-How Well Does it Prevent Pregnancy:
+How Well it Prevents Pregnancy:

-• This method may be less effective in women who are very overweight or are taking certain types of medications
+• This method may be less effective in women who are very overweight or are taking certain types of medications.